 trends and predictions, surveys, spotlight

-first destination, graduate outcomes, salaries, trends and predictions, surveys
+graduate outcomes, trends and predictions, journal, employer relations

 One-third of employers this year plan to reassess their college hiring needs on a quarterly basis, according to results of NACE’s Job Outlook 2020 survey.

 It’s no surprise that bachelor’s degree graduates are expected to account for slightly more than 83 percent of Class of 2020 hires.